ChenReuven/VR_IOT_Hello_World/README.md

   - IMPORTANT: for the Led Connection on pin 11,12,13 - U MUST  connect your led in your board to those leds.

 Note: This is NOT a production code, its really just for quick and dirty POC
+Note:
+1. u can see the image*-demp jpg for print screens
+2. u can see the demo video here: https://youtu.be/yiSTdbM-tR0

 Enjoy,
 Chen.R